jncabelin/CaesarCipher/README.md

 - [x] **Elastic Container Registry (ECR)**
 -ECR stores, manages, deploys, and shares Docker containers that will be used by AWS Batch.
 Services such as AWS Auto Scaling can also be applied for greater scalability.
 - [x] **Virtual Private Cloud (VPC)**
 -EC2 instances are deployed in a logically isolated defined virtual network.
-This virtual network closely resembles a traditional network.
+This virtual network closely resembles a traditional network and provides better network security for the Master and Client instances.
 - [x] **Identity and Access Management (IAM)**
 -AWS Batch compute environments and container instances require AWS account credentials to make calls to other AWS APIs programmatically.
 An IAM role provides these credentials to the compute environments and container instances, then associate that role with the compute environments.